mpuig/gpt2-fine-tuning/README.md

 4: As a sowtware architect, I used various types of data base and Hadoop/Hibernate relational databases, including MySQL, MongoDB, Cassandra to extract information from the database and to insert/delete data from the database.

 ```

+Clearly a better result than the initial ones.

 ## To reproduce the experiment